Word of the Month: Index

 Sie wissen nichts, aber wissen alles besser.
-(They don’t know anything, but know everything better.)
-Comment by Czech students after being visited, during the anti-Soviet revolt of 1968, by a delegation of students from West Berlin, who had lectured the Czechs about everything they were doing wrong.
+(They know nothing, but know everything better.)
+Comment by Czech students after being visited, during the anti-Soviet revolt of 1968, by a delegation of students from West Berlin, who had immediately proceeded to lecture the Czechs about everything they were doing wrong.

 A Lehrer is a teacher.
 Ober, as a prefix, can mean several things.
 In front of geographical names, for instance, it means “upper”, as in Oberbayern (Upper Bavaria).
 In front of words indicating a profession, it indicates a senior rank.
 Thus, an Oberlehrer is a senior or head teacher.
 The position no longer exists in the German educational system.
 But the word remains very much in the language as a derogatory term for an obnoxious know-it-all who lectures and corrects people, even when he was not asked to do so, and tends to do this in a tone veering between smugness and condescension—the infamous Oberlehrerton.
 (I use “he” because I never met a female Oberlehrer.)